apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Reload.md

 to its own clients, such as the CAS server itself, which would act as *a client of the configuration server* expecting change notifications to quietly reload its configuration.

-Therefor, in order to broadcast such `change` events CAS presents [various endpoints](../monitoring/Monitoring-Statistics.html) that allow the adopter to **refresh** the configuration as needed.
+Therefore, in order to broadcast such `change` events CAS presents [various endpoints](../monitoring/Monitoring-Statistics.html) that allow the adopter to **refresh** the configuration as needed.
 This means that an adopter would simply change a required CAS settings and then would submit